 - Is your disability service-related?

 There is one major difference between SSD and VA benefits.
 While you must be totally disabled to qualify for SSD benefits, the VA awards benefit amounts based on your disability percentage.
-For example, a veteran with a 20 percent disability rating and no children would receive $264.02 a month.
-A veteran with a 90 percent disability rating, a spouse, and no children would receive $1,894.71.
-SSD benefit amounts are based on your income.
+For example, in 2021, a veteran with a 20 percent disability rating and no children would receive $284.93 a month.
+A veteran with a 90 percent disability rating, a spouse, and no children would receive $2,044.18.
+SSD benefit amounts are based on your income when you worked and paid into the Social Security system via FICA taxes.
+During your military service you are credited as though you pay in through FICA.

 We will help you determine whether you meet the criteria for both.